Quezon National High School: Special Program in Foreign Languages - Korean (SPFL-K)

 In selective schools, various languages may be offered as electives like in an SPFL program.
 Quezon National High School is one of the only a handful of schools in the country offering the Special Program in the Korean language.

 Senior High School

 The new high school curriculum for students in grades 11 and 12 includes core classes and specialization classes based on student choice of specialization.
 Students may choose a specialization based on aptitude, interests, and school capacity.
 Classes or courses are divided into two: Core Curriculum Subjects and Track Subjects.

 There are eight learning areas under the core curriculum.
 These are Language, Humanities, Communication, Mathematics, Science, Social Science, Philosophy, and PE and Health.
-These will make up 15 core courses with the same contents and competencies but with allowed contextualization based on school's location despite of specializations of tracks and strands.
+These will make up 15 core courses with the same contents and competencies but with allowed contextualization based on school's location despite specializations of tracks and strands.